 Visitors May 16, 1997.]

-Should any faculty member receive a rating of unsatisfactory (failure to meet minimum performance expectations) on the annual performance evaluation (described in §§6.3 and 6.4), the evaluator (the department chair, with the concurrence of the dean, or the dean, if the latter is overruling a satisfactory recommendation from the chair) will notify the faculty member in writing of the rating and of the factors on which it is based.
-The faculty member may appeal the evaluation to the Provost.
-Should the evaluation stand, it will have the following consequences:
+Should any faculty member receive a rating of “does not meet expectations” (failure to meet minimum performance expectations) in any one of the three areas (teaching, professional activity, service) on the annual performance evaluation (described in §§6.3), the evaluator (the department chair, with the concurrence of the dean, or the dean, if the latter is overruling a satisfactory recommendation from the chair) will notify the faculty member in writing of the rating and of the factors on which it is based.
+The faculty member and department chair will agree on a plan to improve the faculty member’s performance in that area.
+The faculty member may appeal the evaluation to the provost.
+Should the faculty member receive a rating of “does not meet expectations” in any one area for two years in a row, or an overall rating of unsatisfactory that is not overturned on appeal by the provost,., it will have the following consequences:

-6.9.1 Unsatisfactory Performance Rating for Untenured Faculty The faculty member will receive no increase in salary for the subsequent year.
-One or more unsatisfactory performance ratings may result in non-renewal of the faculty member’s contract.
+6.9.1 Unsatisfactory Performance Rating for Untenured Faculty The faculty member will receive no merit increase in salary for the subsequent year.
+One or more overall unsatisfactory performance ratings may result in non-renewal of the faculty member’s contract.

-6.9.2 Unsatisfactory Performance Rating for Tenured Faculty The faculty member will receive no increase in salary for the subsequent year.
+6.9.2 Unsatisfactory Performance Rating for Tenured Faculty The faculty member will receive no merit increase in salary for the subsequent year.
 Upon the receipt of one unsatisfactory performance rating, the faculty member will be invited to submit to the dean a development plan which addresses the shortcomings identified in the performance evaluation, sets forth specific goals for performance improvement, and suggests ways and means of achieving those goals.
 The plan (and any other modifications to it) becomes part of the documentation in subsequent annual performance evaluation(s) until the faculty member’s performance is rated as satisfactory.
 The dean may authorize special resources called for in the plan, in support of a return to satisfactory performance.
 In any event, the plan is advisory in nature, not prescriptive; it is the performance of the faculty member that is always the basis for subsequent evaluation, not the plan itself or its execution.
-In drawing up and pursuing his or her development plan, a tenured faculty member is entitled to the assistance of an advisory panel, which shall consist of the dean (who convenes the panel), the department Chair, and one or two tenured faculty peers chosen by the faculty member.
+In drawing up and pursuing his or her development plan, a tenured faculty member is entitled to the assistance of an advisory panel, which shall consist of the dean (who convenes the panel), the department chair, and one or two tenured faculty peers chosen by the faculty member.
 The faculty member may continue to seek the advice of the panel until a satisfactory rating is achieved or until unsatisfactory performance review (§6.9.3) is mandated.